CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 Then, the defender makes a roll and adds his modified prowess:

  - If this result is greater than the strike's final prowess, the strike _fails_.
 The character corresponding to the strike is wounded and must make a body check (p.
-15).
+16).
  - If this result is equal to the strike's final prowess. the strike was _ineffectual_.
 Nothing happens.
  - Otherwise, the strike was _successful_.
 The target character is wounded and must make a body check.

 If a character is defeated in company vs. company combat, the opposing player receives kill marshalling points as indicated on the character's card.

-(End-of-Turn Phase)[^endofturn]
+## 1 • END-OF-TURN PHASE

+During the end-of-turn phase, you may discard one card.
+Then you must draw or discard cards until you have eight cards in hand.
+You must discard the card before you reset to hand size.
+Note that some effects can increase or decrease the number of cards in your hand.

 # • PART III •<br>SPECIAL SITUATIONS